MantaRaRa/TCP-Socket-Scanner/README.md

 `python create_connection.py`

+5: Wait for the scan and the Result

 ### You will have to play around with the host and port on lines 5 and 6 of the file till you are able to Break Through
 open up `create_connection.py` in your favorite editor, play around with lines 5 and 6